 Let's use GameStop as an example.
 When a large number of investors began buying shares of GME, there were not enough shares available for sale to keep GameStop's share price in its normal range under $20.
 As a result, the massive buying caused GameStop's share price to rise above $200 since all the shares that were being sold under that range had been purchased.

 But what causes the actual supply and demand for a stock to shift?
 Read below to find out.

 Investor Sentiment and Current Events

-Investor sentiment and current events go hand-in-hand.
+Market sentiment and current events go hand-in-hand.
 Current events can cause investors to change their outlook on certain stocks or industries.
 Current events typically include things like company reports or political news.

 When investors see a company beat earnings expectations or see other positive news about a company, they tend to buy more shares of the company as their sentiment turns positive.